|

 Original

-set, as the title suggests, in space, including tales of colonisation
+as the title suggests, in space, including tales of colonisation of

-(Harlan Ellison), "Ticket To Anywhere" (Damon Knight), "The Sixth
+Ellison), "Ticket To Anywhere" (Damon Knight), "The Sixth Palace"

-Dance Of The Changer And The Three" (Terry Carr), and "Far Centaurus"
+The Changer And The Three" (Terry Carr), and "Far Centaurus" (A.E. van

-(A.E. van Vogt) are some of the wonderful stories that were written in
+Vogt) are some of the wonderful stories that were written in the 40s,

-the 40s, 50s and 60s that avoid being "old fashioned" and retain all
+50s and 60s that avoid being "old fashioned" and retain all that is

 backbone of THE SOLAR WIND PICTURE LIBRARY, it just sold, and sold, and